per1234/EtherEventQueue/README.md

 `EtherEventQueue.checkTimeout()` - check for newly timed out nodes
 - Parameter: none
--Returns: IP address of the tirst newly timed out node found
+-Returns: node number of the tirst newly timed out node found or -1 if no timed out node found
-  - Type: IPAddress
+  - Type: int

 `EtherEventQueue.checkTimein()` - check for newly timed in nodes
 - Parameter: none
--Returns: IP address of the tirst newly timed out node found
+-Returns: node number of the tirst newly timed out node found or -1 if no timed out node found
-  - Type: IPAddress
+  - Type: int

-`EtherEventQueue.checkTimeoutSelf()` - check if the device has not received any events in longer than the timeout duration
+`EtherEventQueue.nodeState(node)` - check if the device has not received any events in longer than the timeout duration
-- Parameter: none
+- Parameter: node - the node number of the node to be checked
 -Returns: 0 == not timed out, 1 == timed out
   - Type: boolean